Birmingham Building Stone Trails

 2. Chamberlain Square Fountain

 Chamberlain Square is named after Joseph Chamberlain (1836-1914), a Liberal politician who began his career as Mayor of Birmingham and then went on to be a Member of Parliament in 1886 in the local St Paul’s Ward.
 Chamberlain became an influential politician and is also the father of the Prime Minister Neville Chamberlain.
 The delightful, 20 metres tall, Gothic spire which is the Chamberlain Memorial was erected in 1880 to honour Chamberlain’s public service to the city, and funded by public commission.
 The monument was designed by namesake, but no relation, John Henry Chamberlain, a follower of John Ruskin and a great promoter of the Gothic Style.
 The memorial is of Portland Stone, the variety called Basebed, thought to be the finest quality of Portland Stone.
 Although relatively free of fossils, Basebed is slightly less well resistant to weathering and erosion than the more commonly used variety Whitbed.
 Nevertheless it is the best stone for taking the fine carving as shown here.
-Portland stone will be described in more detail in Part 2 of these building stones tours of Birmingham.
+Portland stone is described in more detail in Part 2 of these building stones tours of Birmingham.

 Turn now to the large complex of buildings housing the Council House and the Birmingham Museum and Art Gallery (below).